To-Fujita/Babylon.js_3D_Graphics/README.md

 First, let's create an environment.
 It is almost same to Step-2-2 above, an environment is created by using skybox and ground.
 ### 6-2: Set Vertual Joysticks
 [BabylonJS_maze_02.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/BabylonJS_maze_02.html)
-Next is setting vertual joysticks, it is available 2 vertial joysticks as left side and right side.
+Next is setting vertual joysticks, it is available 2 vertual joysticks as left side and right side.
 The left side vertual joystick is control the player (use after Step-6-6), and the right side is controlling the camera as zoom in/out or pan.
 ### 6-3: Set a Block with a texture
 [BabylonJS_maze_03.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/BabylonJS_maze_03.html)
 Third step is to set a block with a texture.
 Please refer to [Babylon Document](https://doc.babylonjs.com/how_to/createbox_per_face_textures_and_colors).